finos/symphony-wdk/docs/reference.md

 ## id

-Workflow's id should start with a letter.
-It is optional.
-If no id is provided, the workflow filename is used.
+Workflow's id should start with a letter and should not contain empty spaces.
+It is required.
-Otherwise, it will be generated.
 The id will appear in logs and audit trails.

 ## variables